-Britain’s May to face no-confidence vote by lawmakers
+UK disarray: May to face no-confidence vote by lawmakers

 Many Tory lawmakers have been growing angry with May over her handling of Brexit, and the challenge comes days after she postponed a vote to approve a divorce deal with the EU to avoid all-but-certain defeat.

 If she loses the confidence vote, May must step down and there will be a contest to choose a new leader.
 She will remain leader, and prime minister, until the successor is picked.
+If she wins, she can’t be challenged again for a year.

+In a defiant statement outside 10 Downing St., May said “a change of leadership in the Conservative Party now will put our country’s future at risk.”
+She said ousting her and holding a leadership vote — a process that could take weeks — could result in Brexit being delayed or even stopped.

+May canceled a trip to Dublin to meet Irish Prime Minister Leo Varadkar, to stay in London and battle for lawmakers’ support.

-Supporters of Brexit say May’s deal fails to deliver on the clean break with the bloc that they want.
+Many supporters of Brexit say May’s deal fails to deliver on the clean break with the bloc that they want.

+Former Environment Secretary Owen Paterson accused May of acting like a “supplicant” in dealings with the EU.

-Pro-Brexit legislators Jacob Rees-Mogg and Steve Baker said in a joint statement that “in the national interest, she must go.”
+Leading pro-Brexit legislators Jacob Rees-Mogg and Steve Baker said in a joint statement that “in the national interest, she must go.”

 But Cabinet colleagues rallied to May’s support.
 Home Secretary Sajid Javid tweeted that a leadership contest, with Brexit little more than three months away, “will be seen as self-indulgent and wrong.
 PM has my full support and is best person to ensure we leave EU on 29 March.”